analytixncs/qlikview-utility/README.md

 - **qvwnames.json** - stores the applications (qvw files) that will be managed.
 - **qvVariables.json** - variables for all the managed applications
 - **qvGroups.json** - groups for all the managed applications
 - **qvwFields.json** - stores the fields for use in the Group manager.
+(There is a helper node function in the utils directory of the project **FieldsToJSON.js** and a Excel template **FieldsTemplate.xlsx** that you can use to create the needed JSON file.)

-## Tooling
+## Basic Usage

-The application is build with React and uses Redux for global storage.